Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Degree of Autonomy}

 One major advantage of using person-following robots is that it eliminates the need for dedicated teleoperation.
-Since autonomous ground navigation is less challenging compared to underwater or aerial scenarios, person-following UGVs are typically designed to have fully autonomous behavior~\citep{leigh2015person}.
-Some applications, however, allow only partial autonomy for UGVs that perform very specific tasks, such as guiding a visually impaired person~\citep{ghosh2014following}, serving food in restaurants~\citep{pieska2013social}, etc.
+Since autonomous ground navigation is relatively less challenging compared to underwater or aerial scenarios, person-following UGVs are typically designed to have fully autonomous behavior~\citep{leigh2015person}.
+Some applications, however, allow partial autonomy for UGVs that perform very specific tasks such as assisting a nurse in their operating room~\citep{ilias2014nurse}, serving food at a restaurant~\citep{pieska2013social}, etc. These service robots follow their companion around within a predefined operating area and provide assistance by carrying or organizing equipment, serving food, etc. While doing so, they may take human inputs for making navigation decisions such as when to follow, on which side to stay, where or when to wait, which objects to carry/organize, etc.

+Such semi-autonomous behaviors for UGVs are adopted in robot-guiding applications as well, \textit{e.g.}, guiding a visually impaired person~\citep{ghosh2014following}, tour-guiding at a museums or a shopping mall~\citep{kanda2009affective,burgard1998interactive}, etc. Although robot-guiding is not strictly a person-following application, it shares a similar set of features and operational challenges for assisting a human companion.
+In particular, features such as socially aware planning, some aspects of explicit interaction, navigating through crowds while guiding/leading people, etc., are closely related to the person-following applications.
+The readers are referred to Table~\ref{all_sum} in advance for an organized and annotated collection of the person-following (and relevant) literature.